benschneider/quantum_algorithm_simulator/README.md

 ### Simulating a Quantum Circuit

-Once your circuit is defined, you can simulate it within the `qcsim` EGUI:
+Once your circuit is defined, you can simulate it within the `quantsim` EGUI:

 1.  **Run Simulation**: Click the "Run ▶" button, typically located in the circuit controls section above the circuit grid.
 2.  **View Results**: After the simulation completes, a "Results" window will pop up (or become visible).